erinconv/cequeau/docs/contributing.md

 6. Push to the branch (`git push origin feature/amazing-feature`).
 7. Open a Pull Request.

+### Translating the Source Code and User Manual
+- We are actively working to translate the source code and user manual from French to English to make it the more more accesible to everyone.
+If you are fluent in both languages, we would greatly appreciate your help!.
+- The original CEQUEAU user manual can be found [here](https://github.com/erinconv/CEQUEAU/blob/main/docs/LEGACY_DOCS/Cequeau.pdf)
+- You can contribute by translating code comments, documentation, and any other relevant materials.
+- Please open an issue to discuss the specific parts you would like to translate, or feel free to submit a pull request with your translations.
+- Ensure that your translations maintain the original meaning and context to help future contributors understand the code and documentation better.

 ## Development Setup

 1. Clone the repository: